Your Ultimate Guide to True HEPA (H13) Filters

 What’s a “HEPA-type” filter?

 Sometimes also called as HEPA-like or HEPA-style, HEPA-type filters do not meet the DOE's HEPA standard.
-These HEPA-type filters only remove 99% or less of airborne particles at or above 0.3 microns.
+These HEPA-type filters only capture 99% or less of airborne particles at or above 0.3 microns.

 Do I need a True HEPA filter?